Fast in-place accumulation: Fast in-place modular remainder

-We consider the fast in-place (resp. over-place) computation of the Euclidean polynomial modular remainder $R(X)\equiv{A(X)}\!\!\mod{B(X)}$ (resp. $A(X)\equiv{A(X)}\mod{B(X)}$) with $A$ and $B$ of respective degrees $n$ and $m\leq{n}$.
-Standard algorithms for the remainder require $\bigOdisplay{\frac{n}{m}\M(m)}$ arithmetic operations and, apart from that of $A$ and $B$, at least $\bigO{n-m}$ extra memory~\cite{Giorgi:2020:issac:inplace}.
-This extra space is notably usually used to store the whole quotient $Q(X)$ such that $A=BQ+R$ with $\deg{R}<\deg{B}$.
-We first show how to avoid the storage of the whole of this quotient, and propose an algorithm still using $\bigOdisplay{\frac{n}{m}\M(m)}$ arithmetic operations but only $\bigO{m}$ extra space (when the divisor $B$ is sparse with a constant number of non-zero terms, the arithmetic complexity bound reduces to $\bigO{n}$).
+We consider now the fast in-place (resp. over-place) computation of the Euclidean polynomial modular remainder $R = A\bmod B$ (resp. $A=A\bmod B$) with $A$ and $B$ of respective degrees $m+n$ and $n$.
+Standard algorithms for the remainder require $\bigOdisplay{\frac{m}{n}\M(n)}$ arithmetic operations and, apart from that of $A$ and $B$, at least $\bigO{m}$ extra memory~\cite{Giorgi:2020:issac:inplace} to store the whole quotient $Q$ such that $A=BQ+R$ with $\deg{R}<\deg{B}$.
+We first show how to avoid the storage of the whole quotient (as was hinted in~\cite{Giorgi:2020:issac:inplace}), and propose an algorithm still using $\bigOdisplay{\frac{m}{n}\M(n)}$ arithmetic operations but only $n$ extra space.